-Altix, SGI, and the SGI logo are registered trademarks of Silicon Graphics International, in the United States and/or other countries worldwide.
+Altix, SGI, and the SGI logo are registered trademarks and Rackable is a trademark of, Silicon Graphics International, in the United States and/or other countries worldwide.

 Intel, Itanium and Xeon are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.